 Some businesses go for the lowest cost value proposition, literally trying to offer the most value for the lowest price.
 Others might try to offer additional features on a product or service that no one else has, giving them a cutting-edge value proposition.
 And some might prioritize exceptional customer service, knowing that too many businesses don’t invest in this and pay for it.

 While you should choose the value proposition that will help you stand out, you should also consider what will help you win over and keep customers in times like today where consumers are more cautious during a pandemic.
 The lowest cost value proposition can help you win over customers initially, but it may not help you keep them; great customer service experiences and creative solutions, on the other hand, will build loyal relationships that will keep people coming back to you for years to come.

 2. Answer the Phone

 Notice how we mentioned that customer service can be a value proposition?

 As a customer, if you had an urgent question that would determine whether or not you purchased from a certain business.
 Maybe you wanted to ensure that they were open or ask about pricing.
 If you don’t answer, they might call your competition.
 And if that business answers, you can officially kiss that customer goodbye.

 This is heightened when a current client calls asking for help.
 If they aren’t able to get ahold of you, there’s a possibility that you will have lost that customer for life.
 It doesn’t matter to them if you’re swamped and overworked and trying to take on everything involved with running a small business; they just know that you couldn’t meet their needs.

 Phone calls made to businesses have increased exponentially since COVID-19.
 If you need a little help in this department, we’ve got you covered.
 Our live answering service can help answer customer questions 24/7 and ensure they’re getting all of their concerns addressed.
-You can learn more here.
+You can learn more about our answering services here.

 3. Be an Expert